FOMO CORP.’s PURGE VIRUS PARTNERS WITH SAFELY OPENING SCHOOLS LLP

 Purge Virus provides ventilation and indoor air quality improvement via economizers and energy recovery ventilators plus portable disinfection devices and in-duct ultraviolet and bipolar ionization that meet the Centers for Disease Control and Prevention (CDC) guidelines.
 The Purge Virus disinfection technology also meets Underwriters Laboratories (UL 867 and UL 2998) standards for zero ozone and ultraviolet (UV-C 243.7 nm) is proven to inactivate pathogens.

 SOS provides comprehensive solutions such as advanced digital screening as well as proposed medical units with “safe” zones for school nurses and isolation areas.
-SOS’s strategic partner, Draganfly, Inc. (US OTC/DFYLF; https://draganfly.com/), offers state-of-the art digital screening and drone technology.
+SOS’s strategic partner, Draganfly, Inc. (US OTC/DFLYF; https://finance.yahoo.com/quote/DFLYF?p=DFLYF&.tsrc=fin-srch), offers state-of-the art digital screening and drone technology.
 Draganfly recently announced the agreement to become the exclusive supplier of drones for Woz ED, Steve Wozniak‘s education company.

 See the March 2nd announcement here: https://www.valuethemarkets.com/2021/03/02/draganfly-sign-exclusive-de ...).
 One of Draganfly’s services includes disinfection of school athletic venues and seating through Varigard spray sanitization.